 Wiltshire Friendly Society

-Records of many thousands of Wiltshire Friendly Society members from the 19th Century.
-For more information and the transcription, logged-in members can see the Wiltshire Friendly Society page
+Records of many thousands of Wiltshire Friendly Society members from 1837 to 1871.
+A free name index is available on our website (click here ) and logged-in members can see more information and the transcription on the Wiltshire Friendly Society page.